What we fund

 Alongside our open grant programme we also make strategic grants.
 These are invitation only opportunities where we will identify an organisation that we would like to work with to help us achieve our overall strategy goals.
 These grants will usually be focused on trying to achieve some kind of lasting system change or provide an opportunity to capitalise on a current situation or event.
 Recent examples of this support can be found here.

-We have been funding work in the criminal justice sector for many years and for the past two years have been funding work that has aimed to help young people with criminal convictions to secure paid employment.
+We have been supporting work in the criminal justice sector for many years and our most recent funding has focused on projects aimed at helping young people with criminal convictions to secure paid employment and work that uses a Sport 4 Development approach.

-Our new strategy has a goal of reducing reoffending rates for young offenders and reducing first offences for young people at high risk of offending.
-Our first funding opportunity will focus on young people who already have a criminal conviction and in September our second funding opportunity will focus on high-risk young people on the edge of the criminal justice system.
+Our strategy has a goal of reducing reoffending rates for young people caught in the criminal justice systems and reducing first offences for young people at high risk of offending.
+This year, our funding opportunities will focus on young women and girls who have been in the criminal justice system or who are at a high risk of entering it.

 Planting at Weirs credit Malachy McCrudden